 April 15 Otabisho Events

-2:45–7:00 pm: Successive kabuki performances are held by the four floats as they arrive at the Otabisho one by one.
-Float No. 1 should arrive at 2:30 p.m. and start performing kabuki at 2:45 p.m.
-The last float (Float No. 4) is scheduled to finish its kabuki performance at 7:00 p.m.
+April 15, 2:00 p.m.–6:45 p.m.: Successive kabuki performances are held by the four floats as they arrive at the Otabisho one by one.
+Float No. 1 will arrive first and start performing kabuki at 2:00 p.m.
+The last float (Float No. 4) is scheduled to finish its kabuki performance at 6:45 p.m.
 The kabuki actors are whisked home right after their performance.
 They don’t stick around for the latter events.
 They are exhausted and need to sleep and be ready for the next day.

 After all the floats finish performing at the Otabisho, a short Shinto ceremony is held and the portable shrine that was brought to the Otabisho on April 12 is taken out and carried around the Otabisho a few times before it goes back to Nagahama Hachimangu Shrine.
 Note that it can get chilly this late in the evening, so dress warmly.

 The floats start to leave the Otabisho to return to their neighborhoods.
 Naginata-yama is always the first float to leave, followed by Float No. 1 and the other three floats in order.
-The last Float No. 4 might leave as late as 11 pm.
+The last Float No. 4 might leave pretty late.
 The floats go back to their neighborhoods.

 April 16: After-Festival Kabuki (Goen kyogen 後宴狂言)

-9:00 a.m. to 8:40 pm: Each of the four floats will perform kabuki three times this day in their respective neighborhoods in central Nagahama.
-They will also perform on stage at the Nagahama Bunka Geijutsu Kaikan hall for a paying audience from 10:55 a.m.
 Each float’s final performance of the festival is called senshuraku (千秋楽).
-It starts from 7:30 p.m. or 8 p.m.
+It starts as early as 6:30 p.m. and as late as 8 p.m.
 (For exact times and locations, see the official festival guide book in Japanese or ask the tourist information desk at Nagahama Station.)
 Expect to see some tearful kids and relieved parents after the last show is over.

 April 17: Sacred-Staff Returning Ceremony (御幣返しの儀)

-8:00 am: Representatives (including the Sacred Staff Messenger around age 5–7) from the four floats go to Nagahama Hachimangu to return their sacred staffs (zigzag paper streamers) that were mounted on their floats.
-Not much for tourists.
+8:00 am: Representatives (including the Sacred Staff Messenger around age 5–7) from the four floats go to Nagahama Hachimangu to return their sacred staffs (zigzag gohei paper streamers) that were mounted on their floats.

 For more information about the Nagahama Hikiyama Festival in English, including the festival’s origins, history, and all the floats, watch my YouTube video (embedded above).
-I don’t mean to brag, but it’s the world’s most comprehensive video about the festival in English.
+It’s the most comprehensive video about the festival in English.
 Being 91 min. long, it’s a long video, but you’ll learn a lot and enjoy the festival a lot more by knowing more about it and knowing what to expect.

 For festival details in Japanese, see or download the official festival guide book pdf.